-- (a) 5% to ensure choice and competition in the market for land; or - (b) 10% where the local planning authority wishes to demonstrate a 5 year supply of deliverable sites through an annual position statement or recently adopted plan 40, to account for any fluctuations in the market during that year; or - (c) 20% where there has been significant under delivery of housing over the previous 3 years, to improve the prospect of achieving the planned supply
+(a) 5% to ensure choice and competition in the market for land; or

+(b) 20% where there has been significant under delivery of housing over the previous 3 years, to improve the prospect of achieving the planned supply

 To be considered deliverable, sites should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years.
 Sites with planning permission should be considered deliverable until permission expires, unless there is clear evidence that schemes will not be implemented within five years.